-The construction of PSI protocols, regardless of whether they are based on Oblivious Transfer (OT) and OT-extension, Homomorphic Encryption, or Oblivious Pseudo-Random Functions (OPRF), follows a similar fundamental logic.
+The construction of PSI protocols, regardless of whether they are based on OT and OT-extension, Homomorphic Encryption, or OPRF, follows a similar fundamental logic.
 Each participant needs to $\mathbf{Transform}$ their input set to a specific format.
-These transformations often include, but are not limited to, the use of hash functions or the conversion of data into specialized structures, such as Oblivious Key-Value Stores (OKVS) or Hash Graphs.
+These transformations often include, but are not limited to, the use of hash functions or the conversion of data into specialized structures, such as OKVS or Hash Graphs.
 Following these transformations, the participants engage in one or multiple rounds of $\mathbf{Interaction}$ based on the design and structure of the protocol.
 Finally, using the results from the interaction phase, participants $\mathbf{Reconstruct}$ the intersection of their input.

 To avoid redundant descriptions and without loss of generality, we use a unified definition for both two-party PSI and multi-party PSI.
 When the parties number $n=2$, it corresponds to the definition of two-party PSI. \begin{definition} For the protocol participants $P_1, \dots, P_n$ where $n \geq 2$, each participant holds an input set $X^1, \dots, X^n$ where $X^i = \{x^{i}_{1},...,x^{i}_{n_{i}}\}$ and $x^{i}_{j} \in \{0, 1\}^{*}$.
-To compute the intersection $\bigcap_{i=1}^{n} X^i$ of all input sets, a PSI scheme can be represented by three phase: $\mathrm{PSI} = (\mathrm{Transform}, \mathrm{Interaction}, \mathrm{Reconstruct})$: \begin{itemize} \item $\mathbf{Transform}$ \((1^{\lambda}, X) \to (\mathrm{st}, \mathcal{T})\): Given a security parameter \(\lambda\) and all the input sets $\{X^i\}_{i\in [n]}$ provided by parties $\{P_i\}_{i\in [n]}$, this algorithm outputs a transformation $\mathcal{T}$ of their inputs according to the construction of specific scheme.
+To compute the intersection $\bigcap_{i=1}^{n} X^i$ of all input sets, a PSI scheme can be represented by three phase: $\mathrm{PSI} = (\mathrm{Transform}, \mathrm{Interaction}, \mathrm{Reco}\\ \mathrm{nstruct})$: \begin{itemize} \item $\mathbf{Transform}$ \((1^{\lambda}, X) \to (\mathrm{st}, \mathcal{T})\): Given a security parameter \(\lambda\) and all the input sets $\{X^i\}_{i\in [n]}$ provided by parties $\{P_i\}_{i\in [n]}$, this algorithm outputs a transformation $\mathcal{T}$ of their inputs according to the construction of specific scheme.
 The algorithm generates a state $\mathrm{st}$, which encapsulates intermediate data (Protocol phase information, randomness) required for subsequent computations .

 \item $\mathbf{Interaction}$ \((1^{\lambda}, \mathrm{st}, \mathcal{T}) \to \mathcal{R}\): This phase takes as input a security parameter \(\lambda\), $\mathcal{T}$ and state information $\mathrm{st}$, after one or multiple rounds of interaction as defined by the protocol, the output $\mathcal{R}$ is obtained.